-At Warblington School, we emphasize the importance of regular attendance for all students.
+At Warblington School, we emphasise the importance of regular attendance for all students.
 Consistent attendance is crucial for academic progress, achieving potential, and preparing for the future.
 We expect our students to maintain an attendance rate of at least 96%.
-While we understand that illness and injury can sometimes interfere, absences must be minimized to ensure students don’t miss out on valuable learning experiences.
+While we understand that illness and injury can sometimes interfere, absences must be minimised to ensure students don’t miss out on valuable learning experiences.

 Definition of Absence

-A student is considered absent if they arrive after the register has closed at 8:40 am, or has not attended school for any given reason.
+A student is considered absent if they arrive after the register has closed at 8:40 am or have not attended school for any given reason.

 If your child is absent, please inform the Attendance Team before 8:40 am on the first day of absence by calling 023 9247 5480 and selecting Option 1.